top of page

 Terms and Conditions in regards to mobility, luggage, cancellation etc.

 Day 1 - April 4th - This morning we will meet at our Glasgow Airport Accommodation and make our way into the Perthshire Highlands, an area famed for dramatic mountains, glens and lochs, ancient castles and unspoilt nature; for golf, fishing, walking and adventure; for distinctive cultural venues and exciting events.
 Located at the geographical heart of Scotland, within easy reach of busy cities like Edinburgh, Glasgow and Inverness, Highland Perthshire is at the heart of Perthshire Big Tree Country and boasts some of Europe’s most remarkable woodlands – all easily accessible on dozens of waymarked paths and trails.
 On our way to our home for the week we make our first stop at the Falkirk Wheel, the world's one and only rotating boat lift.
 A marvel of engineering and Scottish Canals' flagship destination, the Falkirk Wheel connects the Forth & Clyde Canal with the Union Canal in a half-turn that takes only five minutes!
 We will take a boat tour where as our gondolas is lowered, the opposite one rises, keeping the vast, 1800 tonne boat lift in perfect balance as it carries our canal barge over 100 feet into the air in a matter of minutes.
 We will then stop for afternoon tea before we visit Helix Park to see the Scottish Kelpies, the world's largest equine sculptures.
 We will have a Guided Walking Tour that takes you through the vision of artist Andy Scott and how history and industry impacted on his designing of these breath-taking sculptures.
 The pinnacle of the tour is that you get to experience a Kelpie from the inside, and see for yourself the breathtaking engineering and design of the Kelpies.
 Then we get settled into our new home for this week before gathering for dinner.
-Welcome Dinner and Overnight Loch Tay.
+Welcome Buffet Dinner and Overnight Loch Tay.
 (B,L,D)

-Day 4 - April 7th - Today will be spent in and around our lovely home and estate.
+Day 7 - April 10th - Today will be spent in and around our lovely home and estate.
 Sitting high above Loch Tay in Scotland, this large holiday home boasts stunning panoramic views of the loch and surrounding Perthshire hillside.
 Each bedroom has en-suite facilities and there is plenty of space for large groups to get together or spread out, with unique sitting rooms, dining rooms, a snug, library, kitchen, breakfast room, party room, bar, games room and media room.
 There’s outdoor seating and a hot tub, and the extensive grounds contain manicured lawns with fruit trees, plus an enchanted forest with walkways, statues and fire pits.
 There is also access across the fields to the lochside for wild water swimming.
 The house and its grounds were built in 1843 for the Earl of Breadalbane as his summer hunting lodge.
-Originally the estate covered over 50,000 acres of land on the north shore of the loch and included much of what is now Killin village..
-You will have a packed lunch to enjoy at your leisure either inside or outside and then in the evening we will gather together again for dinner.
-Dinner and Overnight Loch Tay.
-(B,L,D)
+Originally the estate covered over 50,000 acres of land on the north shore of the loch and included much of what is now Killin village.
+You will have a packed lunch to enjoy at your leisure either inside or outside and then in the afternoon you have the option of going to our favourite Highland Village of Pitlochry for some exploration and to find a bite to eat on your own.
+Overnight Loch Tay.
+(B,L)

 Day 8 - 13 - April 11th - 17th - This morning we leave Loch Tay behind and make our way north to Inverness where we will meet up with our Majestic Line Boats for our trip through the Caledonian Canal.
 We will make a few stop along the way including Fort William and Fort Augustus.
 These are both stops on the Caledonian Canal System and it will be nice to see them landside before we experience them waterside.
 Our first stop is Fort William renowned for its breathtaking landscapes that showcase the beauty of the Scottish Highlands.
 With Ben Nevis towering over the town, Glen Nevis offering lush green valleys and towering mountains, and Loch Linnhe providing stunning vistas of the surrounding hills and forests.
 We then make our way to Fort Augustus situated on the most southern tip of Loch Ness on the Great Glen Way.
 You can find some lunch here before we do some exploring.
 Lying on the impressive 60 mile long Caledonian Canal, halfway between Inverness and Fort William, Fort Augustus offers spectacular views down Loch Ness.
 To the north the canal enters Loch Ness, and within the village itself is a flight of locks that provide a fascinating place to watch the world go by.
 After thoroughly exploring Fort Augustus.
 We make our way further north to Inverness to get ready for our 6 Night Cruise.
 Overnight Onboard.